 \section{Concluding summary}

 We have successfully constructed a novel class of one-dimensional many-body systems, referred to as the $q$-deformed Calogero's Goldfish system (or the Tsallis-Goldfish system).
 A systematic procedure is developed for generating the associated Hamiltonian hierarchy via a generating polynomial, from which the corresponding Lagrangian hierarchy can be directly derived.
-A central hallmark of integrability in this framework—the double-zero condition—is shown to hold on the solution space of the system, confirming its multidimensional consistency.
-A remarkable aspect of this framework is the role of the deformation parameter $q$: the Hamiltonians are defined for $q\in [0,1)$, while the Lagrangians emerge for $q>1$.
-This dual behavior gives rise to an infinite family of integrable systems, each interpolating between distinct dynamical regimes.
+A central hallmark of integrability in this framework, known as the double-zero condition, is shown to hold on the solution space of the system, confirming its multidimensional consistency.
+A remarkable aspect of this framework is the role of the deformation parameter $q$: the Hamiltonians and Lagrangians are defined for $q\in \mathbb{R}$.
+This dual behavior gives rise to an infinite family of integrable Calogero's Goldfish systems, see figure \ref{qEX} for the plot of the $q$-exponential function, each interpolating between distinct dynamical regimes.
 Importantly, the classical Goldfish system is recovered in the limit $q\rightarrow 1$, underscoring the relevance of our construction as a unifying and generative approach to integrable many-body dynamics.
-These results open new directions for exploring $q$-deformations and their role in the broader theory of integrability.
+These results would possibly open new directions for exploring $q$-deformations and their role in the broader theory of integrability.